Travel and Travel Reimbursements: A Shared Responsibility

-The traveler must retain the required documentation, so that expenses can be reimbursed.
+The traveler must retain the required documentation so that expenses can be reimbursed.
 The traveler must be cognizant of expenses which are not reimbursable and should not include them in their reimbursement submission.

 The documentation described above is to be given to the designated staff member in the department to initiate the reimbursement process.
 When the staff member has fully processed the reimbursement through the SAP system, the reimbursement request will be routed to an approver.
-(The approver is always a different person then the initiator of the reimbursement.
+The approver is always a different person than the initiator of the reimbursement.
 The university “one-up” approval policy dictates that the approver may not be someone subordinate to the traveler.

 Final review and approval of the trip reimbursement is the responsibility of the Travel & Expense staff within Accounts Payable Shared Services (APSS).

 To see the listing of staff in the business unit of APSS, go to their contact page.